andresib/HV-Scan_roll_to_CH/README.md

 endcap_summary.txt  -> Summary with parameters of the HV Scan for Endcaps

-AveragedAll.txt     -> The list of chambers that are connected together according to WP
+AveragedAll.txt     -> The list of chambers that are connected together according to WP in the endcaps

-Alone_chambers.txt  -> A group of chambers that are not connected to other ones
+Alone_chambers.txt  -> A group of chambers that are not connected to other ones in the endcaps

 #####II.
 To create a directory called "results" that will store the output of the code.
 As a result of running the code you will find the following files: